Lovesick (2014 film)

-Lovesick is a 2014 American comedy film directed by Luke Matheny and written by Dean Young.
-The film stars Matt LeBlanc, Ali Larter, Rachael Harris, Chevy Chase, Ashley Williams and Kristen Johnston.
-The film was released on February 6, 2015, by Gravitas Ventures.
+Lovesick is a 2014 American romantic comedy film directed by Luke Matheny (in his feature directorial debut) and written by Dean Young.
+It stars Matt LeBlanc as a man who tries to prevent his strange psychological condition from affecting his new relationship.
+Ali Larter, Adam Rodriguez, and Chevy Chase appear in supporting roles.

 Plot

 It is the story of Charlie Darby, who has everything going for him: a great job, friends, family, the whole package.
 The one thing Charlie doesn't have is love, because every time he gets close, he goes clinically insane.
 When he meets the perfect girl, Charlie must overcome his psychosis to claim his chance at true love.